Cnecomicz/gold-and-gallows/README.md

 complex, I also generally just like the old school sensibilities: games should be driven by players' choices, encounters should require players to plan and strategize (not rely on their characters' skills), and the world need not be balanced or centered around the players.
-This ethos is sometimes packaged under the OSR (for Old School Renaissance) philosophy, but I personally will not identify under that banner.
+This ethos, and especially the modern-era rediscovery of this ethos, is sometimes packaged under the OSR (for Old School Renaissance) philosophy, but I personally will not identify under that banner.
 Unfortunately there exist a number of people in the OSR with alt-right views and several that have acted on such views, and the OSR on the whole seems to do little to moderate their presence.
 Out of solidarity with my friends, family, and community, many of whom are affected by the beliefs and actions of reactionary right-wing extremism, I do not want to prop up or participate in the OSR.

 ## Gold & Gallows: The CRPG